LumoSQL/not-forking/doc/not-forking.md

 the path to a command to call that.
 The output can be composed of multiple lines, these will be the command and arguments to use to call the correct version.
+- `--use-version=`VERSION[:TO\_VERSION] checks that the not-fork tool itself is at least version VERSION and at most TO\_VERSION (if specified);
+if so, it continues as normal; if not, it will attempt to obtain a suitable version from its own sources and runs it with the remaining command-line arguments; some command-line arguments will still be processed, for example to find where to keep these sources.
 - `-V` (or `--my-version`) prints the version of the program itself and exits (the `--version` option is already used to select a version of a package to extract)